August 30, 2019

 Traditionally, bottles and stainless-steel Cryo vessels are used for storage and shipment of frozen biopharmaceutical bulk drug substances.
 While both of these containers have their strengths, they also have their deficiencies: Bottles are bulky and non-scalable; they can slow freezing and thawing.
 Systems based on Cryo vessels are expensive and increase the complexity of cleaning processes as well as the containers’ reusability.
 This is why manufacturers of biopharmaceuticals are increasingly introducing single-use systems.
 Single-use systems exhibit a higher degree of scalability and allow for a controlled freezing and thawing process.
 Plus, they do not require any time-consuming returning and reutilization processes.

 The last 15 years have seen an increased implementation of single-use technologies to successfully deal with critical process challenges when manufacturing drug substances designated for the international market.
 An improved production process spanning several production sites, reduced cleanroom floor space, improved process economics/plant flexibility and reduced Clean-in-Place (CIP) and Steam-in-Place (SIP) processes are just some of the advantages associated with the implementation of single-use technologies.

 The implementation of single-use systems poses certain challenges that need to be overcome in order to fully exploit the technology’s advantages.
 The white paper “Employing Single-Use Technology to Control Frozen Bulk Drug Storage” addresses challenges in terms of storage, logistics and other critical factors that manufacturers have to consider in deciding whether and how to adopt single-use technologies.
-The paper deals with material requirements as well as requirements concerning the filling-, freezing-, storage-, logistics- and thawing processes.
+The paper deals with material requirements as well as requirements concerning (single-use filtration system) the filling-, freezing-, storage-, logistics- and thawing processes.
 Finally, the paper also introduces and discusses specific options for the one-way storage of pharmaceuticals.